dilkas/graph-edit-distance/README.md

 # How to run a GED experiment

 1. Set the relevant parameters at the top of Makefile. `DATABASE` can be one of: `CMU`, `GREC`, `Mutagenicity`, `Protein`.
 2. Run `make convert-model`, where `model` is one of: `cp`, `vertex-edge-weights`, `vertex-weights`, `mwc`.
 The first three are MiniZinc models, the last one is a C program.
 This converts the pairs of graphs mentioned in the `INFO_FILE` into either DZN or DIMACS format for the appropriate model.
+Note that if a generated file already exists, it will NOT be overwritten.
 3. Run `make model` (for the same value of `model`) and results will be gradually written to `model.csv`.
+Use `-j` and `-l` flags to run multiple different problem instances in parallel.
 4. Modify and use `results/plotting2.R` as needed to extract meaningful information from the data.

+`make clean` can be used to remove all the generated files: DZN, CSV, and everything created by any of the 'convert' targets.